AVEVA/OMF-Docs/documentation_v12/Types/Type_Messages.md

 creating other Types that include this Type as a base type or referenced Type.

 The `version` is used to supply information about the Type definition and is stored as meta data.
-When a Type is referenced by another Type then the current version of that type is applied.

 A `static` classification represents metadata describing a device being observed and should be used to capture data that is descriptive and relatively unchanging.
 A `dynamic` classification represents observed or calculated measurements taken from a device that update frequently.

 The `basetypeid` is used to support Type inheritance and is an `id` of previously defined Type.
 The properties of the base type are then included in the new Type.
+Circular inheritance or self-referencing is not supported when using `basetypeid`.
 If a Type is created for the sole purpose of being referenced by another Type, then `classification` is not required.
 If classification is not set, then instance data of that Type cannot be created.
-If the classification is set then the classification of each Type must match when reusing Type definitions.
+If the classification is set to `static` or `dynamic` then the classification of each Type must match when using `basetypeid` to define an inheritance relationship.

 An `enum` Type defines a set of name/value pairs and is used for properties that have a predefined set of allowed values.
 The enum Type is created separately so that it can be referenced by multiple properties.
 Refer to [Enum Type](xref:enumType) for detailed information on defining an enum, and using the `reftypeid` to relate the enum property with the enum definition.